Phydon/sf/README.md

   -H, --no-hidden
-          Exclude hidden files and directories from search If a directory is hidden all its content will be skiped as well
+          Exclude hidden files and directories from search If a directory is hidden, all its content will be skiped as well

   -o, --override
           Override all previously set flags